Blue Flag beach and seafood tavernas

 Luxury holidays in Tsilivi are about being as active or relaxed as you like.
 Couples will find a wide selection of restaurants, while families will love the child friendly menus and hotels, mini golf courses, and a water park full of rides, slides, and a wave pool.
 The beach stretches out for 2km and has plenty of watersports, beach bars, and is Blue Flag registered.
 If you want to find your own quieter patch, simply wander along the sands or hire a car and drive along the pretty coastline.

 Choose Sovereign for your luxury holidays in Tsilivi and we’ll help you get the most from your time away.
-Our Trusted Advisers will take the time to get to know you before selecting one of our excellent hotels.
+Our Personal Travel Planners will take the time to get to know you before selecting one of our excellent hotels.
 Choose to stay at The Lesante Luxury Hotel & Spa and enjoy its cool, trendy atmosphere, child friendly facilities, and large spa.
 The Zante Maris Suites is ideal for couples with fantastic restaurants and elegant gardens, terraces, and swimming pools.

 Flight time from the UK to Zakynthos is around 3 hours 30 minutes.